nitin121/cs-404/lab08/readme.txt

         B13125
   Subject:lab08

-		In lab we downloaded and compiled the kernal sourse and loaded mollys lkm into kernal which printed hello manoj on keranl log
+		In lab we downloaded and compiled the kernal sourse and loaded mollys lkm into kernal which printed hello nitin on keranl log